beached/daw_json_link/cookbook/class.md

 ```
 The above JSON describes a class with three members, a string named `member0`, an integer named `member1`, and a boolean named `member2`

-The C++ to contain and parse this could look like
+Below is the C++ data structure and the trait to map the members to that of the JSON object.
+Note that the names of the C++ data members do not have to be the same as the JSON object's.
-To see a working example using this code, look at the [cookbook_class1_test.cpp](../tests/cookbook_class1_test.cpp) test in tests
+To see a working example using this code, refer to [cookbook_class1_test.cpp](../tests/cookbook_class1_test.cpp)
 ```cpp
 struct MyClass1 {
   std::string member_0;